Home Canning: let’s talk about jars

 Jar Maintenance and other things

 Your Mason jars are heavy duty and suitable for every day use.
-I can in them and use them in the fridge for liquids and leftovers, as well as for dry storage in the pantry.
-Clean in the dish washer, of in hot soapy water (rinsed thoroughly).
+I can in them, use them in the fridge for liquids and leftovers, as well as for dry storage in the pantry.
+In smaller sizes, I even freeze some things in them (be very careful when freezing).

 Check your jars frequently for cracks in the body, which could break in the hot water bath, or chips along the top which will prevent a proper seal.
 If you see either of these, retire the jars immediately.
 They’re no longer usable.